Malpas, Cheshire: Demography

-According to the 2001 census, the civil parish had 1,628 residents living in 720 households.
-This increased slightly in the 2011 census to 1,673 residents, composed of 767 (45.8%) males and 906 (54.2%) females, in 810 households.
+According to the 2011 census, the civil parish had 1,673 residents living in 770 households.
+This increased in the 2021 census to 2,503 residents, composed of 1,178 (47.1%) males and 1,325 (52.9%) females, in 1,084 households.

 Governance

 Malpas was formerly a township and ancient parish within Broxton Hundred, which became a civil parish in 1866.
 It has had a parish council since their formation in 1894.
 Prior to that, Malpas had been administered through Vestry Meetings held in St Oswald's Church.
 Between 1894 and 1936 the town had its own rural district council.
 Under a Cheshire County review order in 1936, the boundaries of several rural districts were adjusted.
 Malpas Rural District was abolished and most of the area absorbed into Tarvin Rural District.

-On 1 April 1974 this was merged into Chester District.
+On 1 April 1974, this was merged into Chester District.
 Further changes occurred on 1 April 2009 when the Cheshire West & Chester unitary authority was formed.
+On 1 April 2015, the Malpas Parish absorbed the surrounding parishes of Newton-by-Malpas, Overton, Stockton, Wychough, and parts of Oldcastle, while ceding land to No Man's Heath and District.

 An electoral ward in the same name exists.
 This ward stretches north to Edge and south to Wigland.
-The total population of this ward taken at the 2011 census was 3,975.
+The total population of this ward taken at the 2021 census was 4,946.

 Malpas is within the Chester South and Eddisbury parliamentary constituency.